LightPool Festival is Back for 2018!

 Jane Beardsworth, Director North, Arts Council England said: “I’m delighted that we are supporting this year’s Lightpool Festival with funding from the National Lottery.
 The festival is a great way for residents and visitors alike to enjoy an amusing and thought provoking programme of light works which accompany the world famous Illuminations.”

-The festival programme will be launched in the week commencing October 15 with Light Odyssey, a fully immersive light and sound spectacular featuring the BBC Philharmonic in the iconic Empress Ballroom in the Winter Gardens.
+The festival programme will be launched on October 18 with Light Odyssey, a fully immersive light and sound spectacular featuring the BBC Philharmonic in the iconic Empress Ballroom in the Winter Gardens.

 Over the following week, there will be a light-based art trail along the promenade and through the town centre, with live fire and light-related performances from October 25-27.
 These will include the return of last year’s hugely successful illuminated tram parade as part of a dazzling Carnival of The Lights on 25 October.
 On Friday 26 October, LeftCoast will present an epic dance production featuring projections and pyrotechnics with a locally recruited cast of more than 100 people.